bitmask93/ml-blog/_posts/2020-07-04-ID3-C4-5-CART-and-Pruning.markdown

 layout: post
 title: ID3, C4.5, CART and Pruning
 date: 2020-07-04 13:32:20 +0300
-description: In this blog, I will discuss about some algorithms used while Training Decision Trees.
+description: In this post, I will discuss about some algorithms used while Training Decision Trees.
 tags: [Data Science, Machine Learning, Math]
 ---

-#### In this blog, I will discuss about some algorithms used while Training Decision Trees.
+#### In this post, I will discuss about some algorithms used while Training Decision Trees.

 <div style="text-align:center"><img src="https://res.cloudinary.com/jithinjayan1993/image/upload/v1595213602/DT/0_9Pp_FKINCLcGiLE1_fojjny.jpg" /></div>